-SJST 356-Social Movements 4 hours.
+SJST 356 - Social Movements 4 hours.
 This course explores the experiences of social movements that struggle for justice and societal transformation along lines of class, race, ethnicity, gender, sexuality, religion, and more.
 Why do they emerge?
 How do they organize and operate?
 Why do they succeed or fail?
-(Cross-listed as POLS 356, SOCI 356)
+(Cross-listed as POLS 356, SOCI 356) Course Attribute(s): CoB: Social Science

-SJST 382-Gender and Art History: Feminist Art in a Global Frame 4 hours.
+SJST 382 - Gender and Art History: Feminist Art in a Global Frame 4 hours.
 This course examines 20th and 21st century art and media that engage with feminist and gender issues in a global context.
 The first few weeks are spent reviewing a concise history of first- and second-wave feminist thought, particularly its relation to art and visual culture.
 Thereafter, selected contemporary art from all regions of the globe are covered.
-Cross-listed as ARTH 382, WGST 382) (GP)

-SJST 385-Internship 1-4 hours.
+Cross-listed as ARTH 382, WGST 382) Course Attribute(s): AU: Global Perspective, CoB: Humanities SJST 385 - Internship 1-4 hours.